|

 Bridge

-Ebony height adjustable, compensating bridge with adjustable fret wire
+Ebony height adjustable, compensating bridge with adjustable fret wire inserts.

 Tailpiece